Keith Bontrager: Bicycles

-In 1987 he designed and patented the composite fork crown.
+In 1987, he designed and patented the composite fork crown.
 This used an aluminum fork crown that clamped the fork blades and the steerer instead of using welds or brazing.
 This design was used on the Rock Shox RS1 suspension fork, and Bontrager's own rigid fork, the Switchblade.
-Bontrager's belief in avoiding heat affection of the tubes led to versions of the Switchblade with bonded and riveted dropouts and brake bosses leading to a fork with no welding or brazing.
-This retained the strength gained by tempering the tubing.
+Bontrager's versions of the Switchblade with bonded and riveted dropouts and brake bosses led to a fork with no welding or brazing, thus retaining the strength gained by tempering the tubing.

-In 1992 Bontrager Cycles expanded from a one-man shop to a limited production facility.
-In 1993 they started to produce handlebar stems.
-In 1995 Bontrager's business partner, Hans Heim, left to join Santa Cruz Bicycles, and put his share of Bontrager Cycles up for sale.
+In 1992, Bontrager Cycles expanded from a one-man shop to a limited production facility.
+In 1993, they started to produce handlebar stems.
+In 1995, Bontrager's business partner, Hans Heim, left to join Santa Cruz Bicycles, and put his share of Bontrager Cycles up for sale.
 Trek acquired Bontrager Cycles and hired Bontrager as president.

 Bontrager production split in two.
 The frameshop in Santa Cruz continued to manufacture the high-end mountain bike frames (the Race and Race Lite models), the Road Lite (road race), the cyclo-cross frames, and later a BMX frame.
 At this same time, Bontrager stopped using two-piece seat stays on mountain frames in favor of a single tapered tube.
 The Ti Lite, a titanium version of the mountain bike frame, was made by tubing manufacturer Sandvik.
 At the same time, the Privateer, an entry-level frame, was designed using the same True Temper tubing as the Santa Cruz-made-frames but made at Trek's plant in Waterloo, Wisconsin, with small design changes.

 Bontrager took on product development at Trek, designing handlebars, handlebar stems, bar ends, seatposts, tires, cranksets and rims and wheels.

 By the end of the 1990s, improved production techniques for aluminium frames allowed them to be produced less expensively, and hardtail steel frames went out of fashion.
 Production of Bontrager frames ceased in Santa Cruz and Wisconsin.